8go/matrix-commander/README.md

 - send yourself daily/weekly reminders via a cron job
 - send yourself a daily song from your music collection
 - a trivial way to fire off some instant messages from the command line
+- a trivial way to read messages in the terminal
 - to automate sending via programs and scripts
 - a "blogger" who frequently sends messages and images to the same room(s) could use it